 -LIVING WITH ARTISTS-

-Welcome to Pavlos Habidis' Watercolor Workshop in Kea Island!
+Welcome to Pavlos Habidis' Watercolour Workshop in Kea Island!

 Join us for a week-long watercolor workshop in Kea Island, led by acclaimed watercolor artist and teacher, Pavlos Habidis.
 Kea Island offers a stunning and inspiring setting for artists to explore and capture on paper.
 With Pavlos' guidance, you'll learn a range of techniques and principles to help you develop your skills and find your artistic voice.